Is Gwen Stefani Pregnant? Instagram Photo Sparks Baby Bump Rumors

-Gwen Stefani shared a photo of herself on Instagram on Saturday night and now, her fans and followers are convinced that she may be pregnant with the first child of her boyfriend, Blake Shelton.
+Gwen Stefani shared a photo of herself on Instagram on Saturday night, and now her fans and followers are convinced that she may be pregnant with the first child of her boyfriend, Blake Shelton.

-As she attended Saturday night’s Nickelodeon Kids’ Choice Awards in Los Angeles, the 47-year-old “Used to Love You” singer posted numerous photos of herself and one particular snapshot appeared to show a slight curve in Stefani’s stomach.
+As she attended Saturday night’s Nickelodeon Kids’ Choice Awards in Los Angeles, the 47-year-old “Used to Love You” singer posted numerous photos of herself, and one particular snapshot appeared to show a slight curve in Stefani’s stomach.

 “Many of her followers believed a baby bump was visible underneath [Gwen Stefani]’s form fitting skirt and began speculating that the singer was secretly pregnant,” Romper explained to readers on March 12.